 Blogging is a funny business.
 Some bloggers are professionally trained in what they blog about (e.g. fashion and culinary training).
 Others have backgrounds in photography or graphic design.
 And there are those of us with PhDs in history who never considered themselves creative!
 You can guess where I fall in that lineup.
 While it would be great to have more help and training in all of the facets related to blogging, I really enjoy learning new things and am in shock at all of the things blogging has forced upon me in the last few years.
 But every once in awhile, you have a chore to do that just doesn’t happen easily, and yesterday was one of those times.
-I spent a good chunk of yesterday working on the email signup and format.
+I spent a good chunk of yesterday working on the email signup and format (you can sign up here and get a free ebook).
 With forty seven tabs open in my browser to figure out the minutia needed to format it properly, my brain was on the verge of exploding.
 But I finally finished!!
-After all that mind-numbing work, all I wanted was a bag of tortilla chips and a bowl of homemade pico de gallo because chips and salsa make everything better, don’t they??
+After all that mind-numbing work, all I wanted was chips and homemade pico de gallo because chips and salsa make everything better, don’t they??
 I think so!

 HOMEMADE PICO DE GALLO

 - 2+ jalapeno peppers, seeded, deveined and finely chopped